zetrun-liu/FCNs-for-road-extraction-keras/README.md

 Step1: Starting main.py to train the model and get the weights of model, which is a hdf5 type file;

-Step2: Running sub_predict.py to predict the road of test data, of course you need to change a line of code for loading the corresponding model;
+Step2: Running sub_predict.py to predict the road of test data, of course you need to change few lines code for loading various model and its corresponding weights;

 Step3: Using metrics.py to get the metrics of road segmentation performance.